Soil Cover Days

 In agricultural systems, soils covered by vegetation, crop residue or snow are partially protected from exposure.
 Bare soil is highly susceptible to degradation.
 Degraded soils can result in reduced crop productivity and environmental damage.

-Soil degradation can occur in the form of wind and water erosion, loss of organic matter, breakdown of soil structure and loss of fertility.
-These factors can reduce crop yield and limit the types of crops that can be grown.
+Soil degradation can be caused by wind and water erosion, loss of organic matter, breakdown of soil structure and loss of fertility.
+These factors can reduce crop yield and limit the crop types that can be grown.
 In extreme cases, soil degradation can result in the loss of productive agricultural land.
-Reduced crop productivity, and the need for more inputs to soil (such as fertilizers), can reduce profitability of farming to producers.
+Reduced crop productivity, and the need for more inputs to soil (such as fertilizers), can reduce profitability.

 Decrease of soil cover can also lead to environmental damage.
-Exposed soil that is less protected from erosion, is more likely to contribute to water and air contamination.
-High levels of erosion can increase the risk of water contamination by nutrients and chemicals transported from agricultural fields (such as phosphorus and nitrogen).
-Exposed soil can also result in increased greenhouse gas emissions and increased warming, thereby contributing to climate change.
-Soil not covered by vegetation or crop residue provides very little habitat for wildlife.
+Exposed soil is susceptible to erosion and is more likely to contribute to contaminated water and air.
+The risk of water contamination can increase when nutrients (such as phosphorus and nitrogen) and pesticides are carried with soils eroded from agricultural fields.
+Exposed soil can also contribute to climate change through increased greenhouse gas emissions.
+In addition, bare soil provides very little habitat for wildlife.
 This can result in reduced farmland biodiversity.

 Increasing soil cover benefits producers and the environment.
 The Government of Canada must report on soil cover days on farmland.
 This helps the public and other countries know if Canada's farmlands are healthy and where improvements to farming practices need to be made.